Space Needle: Construction

 Edward E. Carlson, chairman of the 1962 World's Fair in Seattle, had an idea for erecting a tower with a restaurant at the World's Fair.
-Carlson was president of a hotel company and was not recognized in art or design, but he was inspired by a recent visit to the Stuttgart Tower of Germany.
+The president of Western International Hotels, he had been inspired by a recent visit to the Stuttgart Tower in Germany.
 Local architect John Graham soon became involved as a result of his success in designing Northgate Mall.
-Graham's first move was to alter the restaurant's original design to a revolving restaurant, similar to his previous design of the La Ronde tower restaurant at the Ala Moana Shopping Center in Hawaii.
+Graham's first move was to alter the restaurant's original design to a revolving restaurant, similar to his previous design of the La Ronde tower restaurant at the Ala Moana Center in Honolulu.
+Among the names proposed for the structure by Carlson, Graham, and Steinbrueck were the "Space Needle", "Star Tickler", "Top Hat", and "Big Skookum".

 The proposed Space Needle had no pre-selected site.
 Since it was not financed by the city, land had to be purchased within the fairgrounds.
 The investors had been unable to find suitable land and the search for a site was nearly dead when, in 1961, they discovered a lot, 120 by 120 ft, containing switching equipment for the fire and police alarm systems.
 The land, which originally had the neighborhood's fire station until 1921, was sold by the city for $75,000.
+Geotechnical engineers quickly tested and approved the site for construction.
 At this point, only one year remained before the World's Fair would begin.
 The Needle was privately financed and built by the Pentagram Corporation, consisting of Bagley Wright, contractor Howard S. Wright, architect John Graham, Ned Skinner, and Norton Clapp.
-In 1977 Bagley, Skinner and Clapp sold their interest to Howard Wright who now controls it under the name of Space Needle Corporation.
+In 1977, Bagley, Skinner, and Clapp sold their interest to the Howard Wright Company, which now controls it under the name of Space Needle Corporation.